K\"ahler-Einstein metrics on smooth Fano toroidal symmetric varieties of type AIII: Introduction

 This is largely generalized to smooth Fano spherical varieties in terms of its moment polytope and spherical data by Delcroix (\cite{Del20}).
 More precisely, a smooth Fano spherical variety $X$ is K-polystable if and only if the barycenter of the moment polytope of $X$ with respect to the Duistermaat–Heckman measure belongs to certain cone.
 See also \cite{Del22} for some examples including the blow-up of a quadric along a linear subquadric.
 Here, a normal variety is called \emph{spherical} if it admits an action of a reductive algebraic group whose Borel subgroup acts with an open orbit on the variety.

 If a Fano spherical manifold is homogeneous, it is K-polystable by \cite[Section 5]{mat2}.
 There are two additional well-known classes of spherical varieties: symmetric varieties and horospherical varieties.
-It is known that, under the assumption that it is a non-homogeneous Fano manifold of Picard number one, the former is K-stable by \cite{LPY21} and the latter is K-unstable since the automorphism group is non-reductive by \cite[Theorem 0.1]{Pasquier}.
+It is known that, under the assumption that it is a non-homogeneous Fano manifold of Picard number one, the former is K-polystable by \cite{LPY21} and the latter is not since the automorphism group is non-reductive by \cite[Theorem 0.1]{Pasquier}.
 Thus one might be interested in determining K-polystability of non-homogeneous Fano symmetric manifolds of Picard number two or higher.

-Recall that \emph{symmetric varieties} are normal equivarient open embeddings of (algebraic) symmetric homogeneous spaces (see Section \ref{criterion for symmetric varieties} for details).
-For a symmetric homogeneous space $G/H$, if a maximal equivariant smooth projectivization of $G/H$ has a unique closed $G$-orbit, then it is called the \emph{wonderful compactification} of $G/H$.
+Recall that \emph{symmetric varieties} are normal equivariant open embeddings of (algebraic) symmetric homogeneous spaces (see Section \ref{criterion for symmetric varieties} for details).
+From \cite[Theorem~3.1]{dCP83}, we know that a symmetric homogeneous space $G/N_G(G^{\theta})$ admits a maximal smooth equivariant compactification having a unique closed $G$-orbit, which is called the \emph{wonderful compactification} of $G/N_G(G^{\theta})$.
+A symmetric variety without colors is said to be \emph{toroidal}, and a toroidal symmetric variety of $G/N_G(G^{\theta})$ dominates the wonderful compactification of $G/N_G(G^{\theta})$ by \cite[Section~2.3]{dCP83}.
 If a Fano symmetric variety is obtainable from a wonderful compactification $S$ by a sequence of blow-ups along closed orbits, then it is either $S$ or the blow-up of $S$ along the unique closed orbit by \cite[Theorem B]{Ruzzi2012}.
 In summary, one can ask the following question:

 \begin{Question} Is the wonderful compactification of a symmetric homogeneous space K-polystable?
 Which of the blow-ups of wonderful compactifications of symmetric homogeneous spaces along the (unique) closed orbit are K-polystable? \end{Question}